RyanNgCT/CS2106-prep/Week 2/Lecture 2 - Process Abstraction.md

 > The **Address Space** is the set of accessible addresses and the state associated with them
 - usually in powers of $2$
+- is the memory region that has been allocated to a particular process
 ##### Stack Pointer `$sp`
 - points to the top of the stack region (the first unused location)
 	- most CPU has a specialized register for this purpose